ci4rail/docs/docs/_includes/content/io4edge/ttynvt/detailed-description.md

 print("data: {}".format(data))

 ```
-**WARNING** pyserial with RFC2217 does not support the proprietary extension to set the COM port into half duplex mode.
+**NOTE** pyserial with RFC2217 does not support the proprietary extension to set the COM port into half duplex mode.
 Therefore half-duplex mode is not supported.
-{: .notice--warning}
+{: .notice--info}